Relief Coordinator for the Diocese of SC

 global missions committee on Johns Island, SC is the treasurer of

-Anglican Disaster Preparedness & Relief, Inc. A retired U.S.
+Servant’s Heart Disaster Relief, Inc. A retired U.S.

 Naval Reserve Intelligence Officer and oceanographer, he is a